amboltio/DM-i-AI-2023/lunar-lander/README.md

 A landing attempt is considered a success if a `total_reward` of at least 200 points is achieved and at that point the game is terminated.
 The game is also terminated if the lander chrashes.

 ### Scoring
 In the usecase the 10 games will be running consecutively.
-Your score will be the `total_rewards` of all these games summed up. **If you fail to complete all games a score of -200 will be assigned for each game you don't complete.**
+Your score will be the `total_rewards` of all these games summed up.

+If you fail to play all games within the 2 minutes, a score of -200 will be assigned for each game you did not play.
+This also means that the lowest score we consider for the ranking system is -2000, and that all scores below are assigned a ranked score of 0.

 ## Interaction
 You'll receive a LunarLanderPredictRequestDto which contains the following: